nathan-wintroub/pr-risk-scorer/README.md

 loop by building a searchable knowledge base of real incidents and retrieving relevant ones at review time.

-This is the same approach described in Entelligence's AEI whitepaper — retrieval-augmented review that cites incidents by ID, not generic rules.

 ---

 ## How It Works